The Best Places to Live in Your 20s, Based on Your Priorities

 Minneapolis, Minnesota

 Minneapolis doesn’t always catch a young graduate’s eye.
 Its presence in the popular conscience has mostly been cemented by Fargo, after all, where plenty of niceties and a boatload of snow stand out as its main characteristics.
-But don’t sleep on this growing city, where job opportunities abound in banking and finance, technology, biosciences and manufacturing.
+But don’t sleep on this growing city, with job opportunities abound in banking and finance, technology, biosciences and manufacturing.

-Minnesota’s affordable cost of living and variety of career opportunities allow a headstart for young people looking to excel in their field and put down roots in a great place.
+Minnesota’s affordable cost of living and various career opportunities allow a headstart for young people looking to excel in their field and put down roots in a great place.
 Beyond the job outlook, Minnesota offers a bustling public arts scene, well-renowned dining and outdoor sporting opportunities for those who embrace winter weather.
 It’s a great alternative to spending your 20s counting every dollar in a flashier metro center.

 Priority #5: Are You Looking to Start a Family?